lisafeets/lisafeets_portfolio/_posts/vaccine_passport.md

 * **Helped America repoen safely during ongoing COVID waves** Remember how easily COVID vaccine cards were forged?
 Our technology ensured consumers were really truly vaccinated.
 * **Connected thousands patients to their COVID vaccine records** Did you get your vaccine at your doctor's office?
 No?
 Nobody did.
 And we did the legwork to make it possible for you to find your records even if you got the shot in a parking lot.
 * **Made the product do the heavy lifting** We took a generalized product solution (get your medical records!) to a personalized, verticalized OOTB usecase (get your COVID vaccine records!) that our support team could spin up in minutes.
+* **Ensured the safety of employees our own company offsite** Human API hosted an offsite in Yosemite in Decmember of 2021 right before the Omicron wave.
+We used our own Vaccine Passport solution to ensure everyone attending was vaccined or tested negative.
+Zero people contracted COVID at the offsite.